-Habituation of wolves, although novel in the Bow Valley, has occurred elsewhere and negative human-wolf interactions are a result.
+Habituation of wolves, although novel in the Bow Valley, has occurred elsewhere and results in negative humanwolf interactions.
 Wolves become habituated when they use human food sources (e.g., garbage, livestock) and lose their fear of humans (Linnell et al. 2002).
 Some wolves without access to human food may also become increasingly bold because of repeated interactions with humans that do not result in negative experiences for wolves (McNay 2002; Smith and Stahler 2003).
 Even though negative human-wolf interactions have been increasing in recent years in North America, there are only two recorded fatalities attributed to wolves behaving in a predatory manner in North America since 1950 (Linnell and Alleau 2016).
 One of those fatalities occurred in northern Saskatchewan in 2005.
-This incident appears to have been a predatory attack by a healthy but food-conditioned and habituated wolf (Giest 2007).
+This incident appears to have been a predatory attack by a healthy but foodconditioned and habituated wolf (Geist 2007).
 Another similar attack occurred in the same area of northern Saskatchewan in 2016, although in that case the human that was attacked survived.
 However, seven habituated wolves in the area were destroyed after the attack.
 Where predatory attacks by wolves on humans do occur, the majority of these attacks are from wolves that have been habituated (Linnell et al. 2002).
-Problems resulting from habituated and food-conditioned wolves have been increasing in recent years in North America (Fritz et al 2002; Linnell and Alleau 2016).
-Given the recent trends in the Bow Valley, the issue of wolf habituation and potential wolf-human conflict need to be considered for the Project.
+Problems resulting from habituated and food-conditioned wolves have been increasing in recent years in North America (Linnell and Alleau 2016).
+Given the recent trends in the Bow Valley, the issue of wolf habituation and potential wolf-human conflict needs to be considered for the Project.

 Wildlife fencing is predicted to have a positive effect on reducing the potential for wolf habituation.
 Development of the Project with a wildlife fence surrounding developments will eliminate or substantially reduce future wolf use of the area, limiting potential for habituation.
-Similarly, the potential for human-wolf encounters In wildlife corridors adjacent to the fenced Project is predicted to decrease from existing conditions if people use recreational amenities envisioned for the Project, such as the off leash dog park and trail system, and stay on designated trails when traveling through the wildlife corridor.
-There is some uncertainty about whether this benefit will be achieved because it would depend on how people access the wildlife corridor and on the good behavior of people in wildlife corridors (Section 5.6.1).
+Similarly, the potential for human-wolf encounters in wildlife corridors adjacent to the fenced Project is predicted to decrease from existing conditions if people use recreational amenities envisioned for the Project, such as the off leash dog park and trail system, and stay on designated trails when traveling through the wildlife corridor.
+There is some uncertainty about whether this benefit will be achieved because it will depend on how people access the wildlife corridor and on the good behavior of people in wildlife corridors (Section 5.6.1).
 An increase in the number of encounters between wolves and people is possible in wildlife corridors adjacent to the Project Boundary if the new residents and visitors associated with the Project do not respect regulations in wildlife corridors, including ignoring direction provided on signs at entry points.

 The residual effects of the Project in terms of changes to negative human-wolf interactions are predicted to be neutral relative to existing conditions.
-As is the case for grizzly bears, relative to developing the approved 2004 Resort Centre ASP, which does not have a fence, the effects of the Project are predicted to be positive.